 If you’re purchasing a new-construction home from a developer, you can obtain a mortgage that meets your needs from the lender of your choice.
 However, Meier notes that you may need to look into a longer rate-lock period, since building timelines can be delayed.

 On the other hand, if you own a plot of land and are completing the build yourself (or hiring a builder to work for you), you’ll need to obtain a construction loan.
 “The buyer will incur the interest payments on the loan throughout the process, and the mortgage company will control the draw process,” Meier explains.
 Construction loans can be much more involved and nuanced than traditional mortgages, so it’s important to engage the expertise of an experienced lender if going this route.

 What to ask your builder

-Finding a builder you trust is key to a smooth project.
-Here are some questions to ask:
+If you’re building a home from scratch, finding a builder you trust is the first step toward a smooth project.
+Here are some questions to ask before you hire one:

-- Can you share references of past clients? – Horner suggests asking for a minimum of five references.
+- Can you share references of past clients?
+Horner suggests asking for a minimum of three references.
 “The quality and reputation of the builder is key,” she says, adding that having a trusted real estate agent in your corner can help as well.

 - How is your credit?
 This might seem like an odd or invasive question, but Meier notes that a good credit score and ability to get funding can impact how quickly a builder can get supplies and workers to ensure your project is completed well and on time.